makerdao/developer.makerdao.com/dai/1/stability.md

 ### Global settlement

 The system can be globally settled at any time via governance by an operation known as `cage`.
-This is roughly equivilant to biting all CDP's at once, locking the system, and allowing all circulating dai to be exchanged for collateral at the cage price.
+This is roughly equivalent to biting all CDP's at once, locking the system, and allowing all circulating dai to be exchanged for collateral at the cage price.